 7. Take pictures

 - Be proud of the innovation you’ve helped create!
 Share pictures in post-event communications to show supporters that you’re adapting your giving options.

 - Pictures will also help you to remember the set-up, any branding and the way the team were using the devices.
 This will help when you go on to plan future events using contactless donation boxes.

 - You can use pictures internally as a reminder of what your charity has achieved!
 Adapting can feel like it takes a lot of effort, so you should be proud and celebrate with your team when trying new ways of improving donations.

 8. Have a debrief and say thank you

-- Debriefs should be a key part of your post-event process no matter, but they’re especially important when trying new technology or processes
+- Debriefs should be a key part of your post-event process, but they’re especially important when trying new technology or processes.

-- Share honest feedback from the team – what worked well, what wasn’t so great.
-This is the only way you’ll be able to improve activity in the future
+- Share honest feedback from your team, like what worked well, what wasn’t so great.
+This is the only way you’ll be able to improve in the future.

-- Say a big thank you to your donors and event team.
-They both tried something new and potentially stepped out of their comfort zones.
-It’s important to acknowledge this and show that you truly value their efforts
+- Give a big thank you to your donors and event team.
+They both tried something new and potentially stepped out of their comfort zones!

 If you’re planning on trying a contactless donation box at your next event, then don’t forget to keep a copy of the above checklist!
 Our partners at LibertyPay can also help to provide suggestions on best practise for gaining valuable donations during one off events.